What is Sina Weibo?

 - In 2012, more than 500 million Internet users had registered on Weibo and 100 million messages were broadcasted daily on the platform.

 - Alibaba Group bought 32% of Sina Weibo in May 2014.

 Read as well: Introduction to Weibo Marketing for Brands

 A constantly growing audience

 Sina Weibo sees its number of monthly active users grow steadily, and it has reached 212 million in the summer of 2015.
-Several factors can explain this development: user experience was improved, lower tiered cities were targeted and partnerships with actors in the entertainment business were signed (television and movie industries).
-These companies have helped promoting Weibo’s name, leading to an increase in revenue of 163% and in reach with the total number of users going up to 443,000 in 2015.
+Several factors can explain this development: user experience was improved, lower-tiered cities were targeted and partnerships with actors in the entertainment business were signed (television and movie industries).
+These companies have helped promote Weibo’s name, leading to an increase in revenue of 163% and in reach with the total number of users going up to 443,000 in 2015.

 Account verification process

 Just like Twitter, Sina Weibo verifies accounts that are created.
 After passing through this process, a V symbol will appear behind their username: a blue one for companies and organizations and an orange one for individual accounts.